Bascode-040612V1/My-Record-In-School/README.md

 # My Record in School App

-A modern Android application built with Jetpack Compose that allows students to track their school violations and attendance records.
+A modern Android application built with Jetpack Compose that allows students to track their school violations and attendance records with full offline functionality.

 ## Features